BiDAlab/BeCAPTCHA-Mouse/README.md

 + C: indicates the task (1-8) of the human mouse database in which the trayectory was synthetized.
 This is necessary because the function-based method needs the initial [*x̂<sub>1</sub>, ŷ<sub>1</sub>*] and the end [*x̂<sub>M</sub>, ŷ<sub>M</sub>*] points of the human trayectory to synthetyse.
 .
 #### REFERENCES
-For further information on the benchmark and on different applications where it has been used, we refer the reader to (all these articles are publicly available in the [publications](http://atvs.ii.uam.es/atvs/listpublications.do) section of the BiDA group webpage.)
+For further information on the benchmark and on different applications where it has been used, we refer the reader to (all these articles are publicly available in the [publications](http://atvs.ii.uam.es/atvs/listpublications.do) section of the BiDA group webpage).Please cite [1] below if you make use of the dataset:

-+ [TIFS2020_MobileTouchDB] R. Tolosana, R. Vera-Rodriguez, J. Fierrez and J. Ortega-Garcia, “BioTouchPass2: Touchscreen Password Biometrics Using Time-Aligned Recurrent Neural Networks”, *IEEE Transactions on Information Forensics and Security*, vol. 15, pp: 2616-2628, 2020.

-+ [CVPR2019_MobileTouchDB] R. Tolosana, J. Gismero-Trujillo, R. Vera-Rodriguez, J. Fierrez and J. Ortega-Garcia, "MobileTouchDB: Mobile Touch Character Database in the Wild and Biometric Benchmark", in *Proc.
-IEEE Conf. on Computer Vision and Pattern Recognition Workshops, CVPRw*, Long Beach, USA, 2019.
++ [1] A. Acien, A. Morales, J. Fierrez, R. Vera-Rodriguez.
+BeCAPTCHA-Mouse: Synthetic Mouse Trajectories and Improved Bot Detection. arXiv:2005.00890, 2019.

++ [2] C. Shen, Z. Cai, X. Guan, R. Maxion.
+Performance evaluation of anomalydetection algorithms for mouse dynamics, Computers & Security, 45: 156–171, 2014.

++ [3] M. Djioua, R. Plamondon.
+A new algorithm and system for the characterization of handwriting strokes with delta-lognormal parameters, IEEE Transactions on Pattern Analysis and Machine Intelligence, 31(11),2060–2072, 2009.
+2060–2072.

-Please remember to reference articles [CVPR2019_MobileTouchDB] on any work made public, whatever the form, based directly or indirectly on any part of the MobileTouchDB database.
+Please remember to reference article [1] on any work made public, whatever the form, based directly or indirectly on any part of the BeCAPTCHA-Mouse benchmark.